 Because of the important difference between small and large companies – the fact that, in a small company, the owner or manager regularly meets with the workers, while this is usually not the case in large companies or corporations – I propose that any large company, numbering, for example, over 500 employees, must have on their executive or board of directors at least one representative who is elected by the workers.
 This representative must be a full-time worker, just like the workers that he or she represents.
 As the number of employees increases, a second and perhaps a third representative should be added, in proportion to their numbers.

-The change that I am proposing already exists in some countries, such as Germany and Sweden, which have placed workers’ representatives in their executive or governing boards.
+The change that I am proposing already exists in some countries, such as Germany and Sweden, where many companies have workers’ representatives in their executive or governing boards.

 Another model is that of codetermination, in which labor representatives sit on the board of major companies, a system practiced quite successfully in many German firms.
 In fact, many of Germany’s big companies have works councils in which management, workers, and even civic leaders collaborate on determining schedules, furloughs, pay, expansion plans, and even the products that a factory might make.
 The idea is for management and labor to work together on issues before they become problems.